a-morales/kwm/README.md

 among other things.

-*Kwmc* can be used to write to *Kwm*'s socket, and the included hotkeys.cpp uses this program to define mapping between keys and these functions. *Kwmc* should be placed in your path to ensure that this works as expected.
+*Kwmc* can be used to write to *Kwm*'s socket, and the included hotkeys.cpp uses this program to define mapping between keys and these functions.
+The config file ".kwmrc" also uses *Kwmc* to apply initial settings upon startup.
+Because of this, *Kwmc* needs to be placed in your path to ensure that this works as expected.
 For information, check the readme located within the *kwmc* folder.

 *Kwm* uses the event taps API (Quartz Event Services) to observe, filter and alter user input events